rated-network/solo-stakers/README.md

 In this repo we are hosting a suite of materials related with the work, starting with first and foremost with the list of solo-staker mappings.

-*This list has been curated by [Rated](https://rated.network).
+*This list has been curated by [Rated](https://rated.network), supported with a grant from [LEGO](https://lego.lido.fi/).
 Reach out to us on x.com [@ratedw3b](https://twitter.com/ratedw3b), and leave your comments via feedback.rated.network or on the issues section of this repo.
 You can find us onchain at ratedw3b.eth.*

 ## Properties of the list